 Rosebery Park Baptist Church was founded in 1891.
 Consistent with what a church is, that is, a group of people, not a building, the church started as a group of people meeting together and the building followed.
 The first building was about half a mile away from the present building, on the junction of Morley Road and Harcourt Road.
-It is now used by the Bournemouth Deaf Centre, and, more recently, Turning Point Church.
-Over the following 120 years there have been 13 ministers with breaks of varying lengths between them; Simon Bartlett is the 14th.
+After the church moved out, this building was used by the Bournemouth Deaf Centre, and, more recently, Turning Point Church.
+Over the following 120 years there have been 13 ministers at Rosebery Park Baptist, with breaks of varying lengths between them; Simon Bartlett is the 14th.

 Rosebery Park Baptist Church, 812-814 Christchurch Road, between Boscombe and Pokesdown, Bournemouth, BH7 6DF